Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 With either live TV streaming service, there’s no obligation to continue after the free trial period.
 If you don’t want to be billed, simply sign in to your account and cancel your subscription before the trial period expires.

 Frndly TV and Philo have very different channel lineups, but there are some networks that overlap.
 Both services carry all three Hallmark networks, Game Show Network, INSP and UPtv.
-But that’s where the similarities between the channel lineups end.

 Meanwhile, Philo is a destination for all things entertainment.
 A&E, AMC, BET, HGTV, Food Network, Nickelodeon and VH1 are just a few of the networks it carries.
 The service keeps its price down by not offering local stations or top-rated news and sports networks.